 The Real Numbers Behind Hosting Profits

 Our average revenue per user (ARPU) was $23/month.
-Each customer generated $1,081 lifetime value.
-The math is beautiful.
+Each customer generated $1,081 in lifetime value.
+The maths is clean.
 Spend $85 to acquire a customer worth $1,081.
-That's 12.7x return on investment.
+That is a 12.7x return on investment.

 Private equity loves hosting companies for good reason.
 Smart providers focus on these metrics: